MartinDrumel/martin-drumel-pirali-research-group/content/landingresearch/research.md

 We investigate the pure rotational and ro-vibrational spectrum of various species (stable molecules and reactive species) with a main focus on astrophysically-relevant ones.
 As a joke, we often refer to ourselves as the SPAM team: Soft Photons for Astrophysical Molecules!

-Discover below our research themes!
+Discover below our research through our experimental set-ups.